AllyHsieh/SWChulab/README.md

 - [Deconvolution and PSF](Deconvolution.md)

-The following is the formal website, you can find the detailed with link:
+The followings are the links for formal website, you can find the detailed with them:

 - [Cellpose](https://github.com/MouseLand/cellpose)